morehawes/open-currency-converter/readme.txt

 This would convert 50 from US dollars to UK pounds and output the result without any decimal places.

 If the conversion can't be done then an appropriate error message will be output instead.
 If you wish to suppress these messages then you need to use a template (see the later section on this) - in this case no output will be generated in the case of an error.

+You can specify the thousands separator either through the options screen or by using the `thousands_separator` parameter (default is a comma).
+This will be used to format the output of the conversion result:

+`[convert number=50 from="usd" to="gbp" thousands_separator="."]`

 == 🧩 Using Templates ==